mariamgh23/CodeAlpha_Airbnb/README.md

 ├── README.md                # This file
 └── LICENSE

-🚀 Key Features
+##🚀 Key Features

-Scrapes multiple pages of Airbnb listings.
+-Scrapes multiple pages of Airbnb listings.

-Handles currency symbols, discounts, and incomplete data.
+-Handles currency symbols, discounts, and incomplete data.

-Converts textual information (like "5 nights for EGP 2000") into structured columns.
+-Converts textual information (like "5 nights for EGP 2000") into structured columns.

-Performs EDA on:
+###Performs EDA on:

-Price distribution
+-Price distribution

-Ratings vs. price
+-Ratings vs. price

-Most common locations
+-Most common locations

-Discounts and sales impact
+-Discounts and sales impact

-Uses exception handling for robust scraping.
+--Uses exception handling for robust scraping.

-📊 Sample Insights
+##📊 Sample Insights
-Average Airbnb price in Cairo
+-Average Airbnb price in Cairo

-Correlation between price and rating
+-Correlation between price and rating

-Popular areas and average costs
+-Popular areas and average costs

-Listing types and their frequency
+-Listing types and their frequency

 📎 How to Run
 Clone the repo: